Building a Tic Tac Toe Game with Truffle and Unity¶

 }

 To end a game, we first make sure the game we're attempting to end hasn't already been ended.
 This single line is supremely important.
 Because this is a smart contract hosted on a public blockchain, anyone could call this contract outside of the game.
-Becasuse of this, we check our game's state to make sure this can't be used to potentially trigger unlimited withdrawals.
+Because of this, we check our game's state to make sure this can't be used to potentially trigger unlimited withdrawals.

 We then add the winner's address to the winners array so that we can efficiently build the leaderboard.

-Finally we emit out GameWon()
+Finally, we emit out GameWon() event.

-Testing the Game's Smart Contract¶
+Testing the Smart Contract

 it("should not start a new game without a jackpot", async () => {